gares/iris/README.md

 * [Iron](https://gitlab.mpi-sws.org/iris/iron) is a linear separation logic built on top of Iris for precise reasoning about resources (such as making sure there are no memory leaks).
+* [Actris](https://gitlab.mpi-sws.org/iris/actris) is a separation logic
+  built on top of Iris for session-type based reasoning of message-passing programs.

 ## Further Resources